 you to know this, and to share it with other people, because we don't know the value

 of one good dose of truth for someone who is wavering about a life-and-death decision!
+Another point that the Rebbe emphasized in the story of Chanah, was the fact

 that she stayed home for the first two years of her son's life.
 She did not join